GAA-UAM/scikit-fda/docs/modules/preprocessing/smoothing.rst

    skfda.preprocessing.smoothing.validation.LinearSmootherLeaveOneOutScorer
    skfda.preprocessing.smoothing.validation.LinearSmootherGeneralizedCVScorer

+The
+:class:`~skfda.preprocessing.smoothing.validation.LinearSmootherGeneralizedCVScorer`
-The `LinearSmootherGeneralizedCVScorer` object accepts also an optional penalization_function, used instead of the default one.
-The available ones
+object accepts also an optional penalization_function, used instead of the default one.
+The available ones are:
-are:

 .. autosummary::
    :toctree: autosummary